WolfRichie/Demystify-Bonk/README.md

 <a name="on-46---local-gained-xp"></a>
 #### On 46 - Local Gained XP

 You gained XP.
-May include a new auth token if you leveled up.
+May include a new auth token[^token] if you leveled up.

 Example: `42[46,{"newXP":300}]`